Bygones & Other Attractions

 As part of Great Game Fairs of Ireland team's interest in local history and rural traditions this year we have enhanced our 'BYGONE's '

-The inaugural NI Stick Making Championships organised by the NI Stick Carvers.
+The 2nd Annual NI Stick Making Championships organised by the NI Stick Carvers.

 Prize winning sticks

-The winner will receive the Lindsay Memorial Carlisle Perpetual Trophy which the Game Fair directors have presented in memory of Lindsay, who was stick
+Show.
+The winner will receive the Lindsay Memorial Carlisle Perpetual Trophy which the Game Fair directors have presented in memory of Lindsay,

 The Shanes Castle Steam Organ